 MDM security and safe mobility is a concept that involves multiple layers.
 Each layer needs to be aligned with the use case and risks to avoid cybersecurity issues.

-A full MDM cybersecurity assessment should involve a look at each 6 layers to understand the greater picture of risk and vulnerabilities.
+A full MDM cybersecurity assessment should involve a look at each of the 6 layers to understand the greater picture of risk and vulnerabilities.
 Within these 6 layers, we’ve identified 42 separate MDM security criteria.
-Download the complete EMM Cybersecurity checklist here.
+Download the complete EMM (Enterprise Mobility Management) Cybersecurity checklist here.

 - Layer 1: Cloud MDM Platform Security